ICARE NRT Master’s Degree Program

 2020-2025

-The ICARE NRT master’s degree is a 2-year interdisciplinary degree program with a dual mission of diversity, equity, inclusion, and justice combined with research focused on improving the health of Baltimore Harbor as a socioecosystem.
-Students will be mentored by a UMBC faculty member and a non-academic scientist from a government agency, non-profit, or industry.
-That research team will be embedded in a larger stakeholder team, meaning that each student and their mentors will identify one or more community members (non-scientists) with a stake in the research to be engaged in the research from development to completion.
-Students will also be taking skills courses (community leadership, DEIJ, oral and written communication) and disciplinary courses appropriate to their research project.
+The ICARE NRT master’s degree was a 2-year interdisciplinary degree program with a dual mission of diversity, equity, inclusion, and justice combined with research focused on improving the health of Baltimore Harbor.
+Students were mentored by a UMBC faculty member and a non-academic scientist from a government agency, non-profit, or industry.
+That research team was embedded in a larger stakeholder team, meaning that each student and their mentors worked with one or more community members (non-scientists) that had a stake in the research, from development to completion.
+Students also enrolled in skills courses (community engagement, JEDI, oral and written communication) and disciplinary courses appropriate to their research project.